neo-project/docs/docs/en-us/exchange/transaction.md

 ### **Instructions fee**

-In Neo3, NeoVM instructions fee has decreased to 1/1000 of the original fee in Neo2, which significantly reduces the development cost.
+In Neo N3, NeoVM instructions fee has decreased to 1/1000 of the original fee in Neo Legacy, which significantly reduces the development cost.

-In comparison with Neo2.x:
+In comparison with Neo Legacy:

 ![netfee](../../zh-cn/exchange/assets/feecomparewith2x.png)